How to Clean a Motorcycle Chain

-However, when cleaning your motorcycle chain it's important to use a non-corrosive cleaner which doesn't harm or degrade any metal, plastic or rubber pieces on the bike.
-You should avoid using vinegar, because the acetic acid makes metal susceptible to rust.
+When cleaning your motorcycle chain it's important to use a non-corrosive cleaner that doesn't harm or degrade any metal, plastic or rubber pieces on the bike.
+You should avoid using vinegar because the acetic acid makes metal susceptible to rust.
 Additionally, bleach should never be used, because sodium hypochlorite (bleach) will corrode metals such as steel and aluminum, and degrade rubberized seals.

 A safer option to harsh chemicals, Simple Green Pro HD Heavy Duty Cleaner is non-corrosive, safe for cleaning chrome, aluminum, stainless steel and other metals.
 The professional-grade, engine-safe formula breaks down tough grease, oil, road grime and other automotive fluids, making it ideal for cleaning your entire motorcycle, including the motorcycle chain.

 For quick motorcycle chain cleanups, you can wipe down your chain with a rag moistened with diluted (1:3) Simple Green Pro HD Heavy Duty Cleaner to remove superficial grime before applying lubrication.
 You should give your drive chain a deep clean about twice a season or more, depending on frequency of use.

 What you'll need:

 - Simple Green Pro HD Heavy Duty Cleaner

 - Toothbrush or chain-specific brush